JCNapier/sweater_weather/README.md

 ## Test Suite

-To properly run the test suite you will need to run the following commands in terminal:
+To properly run the test suite you will need to follow these instructions, and run the following commands in terminal:

 1. Navigate to all three API websites, and request a new API key for each of the APIs so you can properly access the data.
 2. Once you have the and API key for each necesssary API, navigate to the ```/config/application.yml``` file.
 The path is ```/config/application.yml```